 According to the company, over 1 million people have used Flexjobs to look for employment (they’ve been around since 2007).
 However, they don’t publicly disclose the number of current members.

-They have been featured on many news outlets, including NBC, WSJ, CNN and USA Today.
+They have been featured on many news outlets, including Forbes, NBC, WSJ, CNN and USA Today.
+You can read more about their press coverage here.

 What type of work will you be able to find?